Last Updated: May 2026

 Frequently asked questions

-How much is the average back-injury workers' comp settlement?+
+How much is a workers' comp settlement for a back injury?+

-Can I get workers' comp for a back injury without a specific accident?+
+Can I get workers' comp for a back injury that was pre-existing?+

 Free attorney consultation: Back claims are heavily disputed by insurers — surgical recommendations are routinely denied.
 An attorney consultation is free and dramatically increases settlement values.
 Get a free claim review →